- FC - Free Chlorine - A sanitizer which keeps your pool water safe and free of germs. Chlorine must be constantly replenished. (level depends on CYA)

 CYA - Cyanuric Acid

 Cyanuric acid, often called stabilizer or conditioner, both protects FC from sunlight and lowers the effective strength of the FC (by holding some of the FC in reserve).
 The higher your CYA level, the more FC you need to use to get the same effect.
 It is important to know your CYA level so you can figure out what FC level to aim for.
-If you don't have a SWG or problems from extremely high amounts of sunlight, CYA is typically kept between 30 and 50.
-If you have a SWG or very high levels of direct sunlight, CYA is typically kept between 70 and 80.
+If you don't have a SWG, CYA is typically kept between 30 and 50.
+If you have a SWG, CYA is typically kept between 70 and 80.

 You increase CYA by adding cyanuric acid, often sold as stabilizer or conditioner.
 CYA is available as a solid and as a liquid.
 The liquid costs a lot more, and generally isn't worth the extra expense.
 Solid stabilizer can take up to a week to fully register on the test, so don't retest your CYA level for a week after adding some.
 Solid stabilizer is best added by placing it in a sock in the skimmer basket.
 The pump should be run for 24 hours after adding solid stabilizer and you should avoid backwashing/cleaning the filter for a week.